aretegames/arete-examples/README.md

 <img src="assets/space.jpg" width="200">

 Inspired by old Galaga/Space Invaders shoot'em up games crossed with the infamous Age of Origins ads, this demo is a more complete game example.

 Enemies spawn in waves, moving down the screen towards the player.
+Waves steadily become more challenging, with more enemies and varied enemy types.
 The player may collect powerups which adds allies, each with a randomized laser or grenade-type weapon.
-Waves steadily become more challenging.
+There are also special powerups, which add health or wipe the entire screen of enemies.

+The game area is designed to be played in portrait mode on a mobile device.